Discover Scenic Hamilton City River Rides and Walks Along the Waikato River

 Safety and Usage

-When sharing the path with cyclists, maintain a respectful distance.
-Cyclists should ride at safe speeds and signal when approaching pedestrians.
-To keep the path clear, use designated bike stands and be aware of the multiple entry points, allowing for smooth passage for everyone.
+When sharing the path with cyclists, keep a respectful distance.
+Cyclists should maintain safe speeds and signal when approaching pedestrians, ensuring smooth passage at the multiple entry points.

-The paths are well-maintained and wheelchair-friendly, making them suitable for all fitness levels.
-Take advantage of the park benches for resting and enjoy the scenic views along the way.
+The paths are well-maintained and wheelchair-friendly, suitable for all fitness levels.
+Utilize park benches for rest and enjoy the scenic views, making your journey both safe and enjoyable.

 Cultural and Historical Significance